DarryenSands/DarryenSands.github.io/_posts/2023-01-01-RoadModellingUsingCellularAutomata.md

 image: <img src = "\assets\img\RoadValues.png" alt = "Road Modelling">
 ---

-This project implements the algorithm found in the 1992 paper <https://hal.science/jpa-00246697v1/document>.
+This project implements the algorithm found in the 1992 paper [A cellular automaton model for freeway traffic](https://hal.science/jpa-00246697v1/document).
 The code involves using cellular automata to model traffic flow in a one lane road.
 In this project, I also add to the model to predict the effects of weather and the effects of speed limits.
 The repository for this project can be found at [Road Modelling Using Cellular Automata](https://github.com/DarryenSands/MCSC6040-FinalProject).

 <!-- excerpt -->